JustWhit3/WaveNCC/README.md

 Enter the wave-function index "n": 3
 ```

-And finally the normalization coefficient and a plot of the normalzied wave-function will be displayed:
+And finally the normalization coefficient and a plot of the normalized wave-function will be displayed:

 ```txt
 The normalization coefficient for n = 3  is:  0.4086571521491726